1 Generating data for a Hierarchical Gaussian Linear Regression

 2 Fitting joint Species Distribution Models in parallel

-We simulate in parallel two Monte-Carlo Markov chains (MCMC) of parameters values for this binomial model, using the R packages doParallel and foreach in a first time and snow and snowfall in a second time.
+We simulate in parallel two Monte-Carlo Markov chains (MCMC) of parameters values for this binomial model, using the R packages doParallel and foreach in a first step and the snow and snowfall packages in a second step.

 2.1 Using doParallel and foreach